The HeKKSaGOn Alliance was founded in 2010 between six universities in Germany and Japan consisting of the following partners:

 - Robotics: Challenges and Opportunities in the 21st Century

-- Mathematics at the Interface of Science and Technology toward Innovation – Seeds in Mathematics versus Needs outside Mathematics
+- Mathematics at the Interface of Science and Technology towards Innovation – Seeds in Mathematics versus Needs outside Mathematics

 - Data Science